 Isn’t it gorgeous?
 We had a relaxing weekend of hanging out on the veranda at the Inn at Montpelier, mingling with the locals, meeting current VCFA students and alumna/ae, listening to readings and pitches, and otherwise drinking in the creativity of this little hideaway town.

-Establishing A Writing Habit
+Creative Writing Tips: Establish A Writing Habit

 One thing that struck me about the program is how dedicated the students and faculty are to developing their creative writing techniques.
 (Hanging out at the Saturday BBQ were Walter Dean Myers, Tim Wynne-Jones, Coe Booth, M.T.
 Anderson, and more…what an amazing roster of talent!)
-But I did notice something that bugs me about MFA programs, and about establishing a writing habit in general.
+But I did notice something that bugs me about creative writing MFA programs, and about establishing a writing habit in general.
 This is something I saw much more in my MFA program, and I don’t know to what extent it exists at VCFA, yet this weekend did get me thinking…

 A lot of alumni coming back to Vermont felt liberated, as if they could think, breathe, create again.
 For them, their time at the program was such a richly creative time, and one where they were pushed by their advisers and classmates to really put in the work and get some writing done.
 Apparently, some of them stopped writing or wrote less or felt less driven after graduating.